Principal Scientist, Analytical Research Leader

 - Read, absorb, process, and communicate complex information.

-- Work at the office location or, during special projects, from a field location for extended periods.
+- Work at the Newberry, FL Office and Laboratories or, during special projects, from a field location for extended periods.

 - Doctoral degree in a relevant scientific or engineering discipline; or

-- Master’s degree in analytical chemistry or closely associated scientific discipline and five or more years of professional experience in analytical chemistry.
+- Master’s degree in analytical chemistry or closely associated scientific discipline and five or more years of professional experience leading environmentally related analytical chemistry projects.

 - Strong verbal, written communication, data analysis, and statistical skills.